What the Spec: AR Specifications and Why They Matter

 As part of the Mil-Spec manufacturing process, the threads are rolled into the receiver-end of the tube, meaning the threads are extruded/displaced into form (as opposed to cutting, where material is removed to form the threads).
 Not that it is particularly impactful in this context, but rolling has its advantages over cutting; generally it produces stronger thread (typically about 30% increase in ultimate strength due to “work hardening”), taller threads (as they are extruded outward), and more consistent precision.

 The early manufacturers of components of the civilian variant figured out that they could save money on machining cost by cutting the threads into the receiver extension, instead of rolling them.
-While this produced weaker and shorter threads and generated more waste from the cuttings, the cost savings to the manufacturers outweighed the drawbacks.
+While this produced weaker and shorter threads and generated more waste from the cuttings, the cost savings to the manufacturers outweighed the drawbacks (to them).

 The threading process has more of an effect than it may seem.
 And with that, let’s look at the differences in dimension…